EduardoRocha234/-3projeto-conversor/README.md

 # csv-to-hml-and-pdf-converter

 # this is a project to convert csv in html and pdf using POO concepts

+# Install Dependecies

+npm install

+# run project

-# excute npm install after run the project in app.js file
+npm run app.js